2012 6 Hours of Donington

 The 2012 6 Hours of Donington was an auto race held at the Donington Park Circuit, Leicestershire, United Kingdom on 13-15 July 2012.
 It was the second round of the 2012 European Le Mans Series season, and the first time that the European Le Mans Series held the 6 Hours of Donington since 2006.
-The race was won by Olivier Pla, Demitri Enjalbert, and Bertrand Baguette driving for OAK Racing in a Morgan-Nissan.
+The race was won by Olivier Pla, Dimitri Enjalbert, and Bertrand Baguette driving for OAK Racing in a Morgan-Nissan.

 Qualifying

 Qualifying result

 Pole position in each class are marked in bold.